m4xed0ut/DroneController/README.md

 - Y axis: Pitch
 - X axis: Roll
 # Instructions
-- Add your drone model to the scene and attach a rigidbody component, then change its mass to 1 and set it to Interpolate and set Collision Detection to Continuous,
+- Add your drone model to the scene and attach a rigidbody component, then change its mass to 1, set it to Interpolate and set Collision Detection to Continuous,

 - Add a Cube child object to your model and name it TargetUp, make sure its Box Collider has Is Trigger checked and place it above your drone model,